osixia/container-baseimage/README.md

 #### Dockerfile

 In the Dockerfile we are going to:
-  - Add the multple process stack
+  - Add the multiple process stack
   - Download nginx and php5-fpm from apt-get.
   - Add the service directory to the image.
   - Install service and clean up.